nesseratious/AR-Navigation/API/MapSegment.md

 ## MapSegment Class

 #### The class that is used to define segments of the target area.
-All FloatingIcon, Room, and Vertex classes that are located in this segment should be attached to it.
+All [FloatingIcon](https://github.com/nesseratious/AR-Navigation/blob/master/API/FloatingIcon.md) , [Room](https://github.com/nesseratious/AR-Navigation/blob/master/API/Room.md), and [Vertex](https://github.com/nesseratious/AR-Navigation/blob/master/API/Vetrex.md) classes that are located in this segment should be attached to it.

-Usage: Place it anywhere on the map and attach it to the ARWorldBase class.
+Usage: Place it anywhere on the map and attach it to the [ARWorldBase](https://github.com/nesseratious/AR-Navigation/blob/master/API/ARWorldBase.md) class.

 Public properties: